About STATS Indiana

 With nearly 1 million page views and about 350,000 visits each year, STATS Indiana has won multiple awards from national organizations.
 Because of its unique state government/public university partnership and its wide-ranging data and tools, it is frequently cited as a “data jewel in Indiana’s crown.”

 Since the 1980s, STATS Indiana has been Indiana’s leading source for economic and demographic data.
 It provides convenient access to data for geographic areas in Indiana and across the nation because we think context and the ability to compare areas on all measures is crucial.

 The original catalyst for a statewide, digitally accessible database began with the Indiana Business Research Center at Indiana University's Kelley School of Business, but has received major support from the State of Indiana, becoming an outstanding example of the creative partnership that can occur between state agencies and state-funded research institutions.

 Current support comes from the State of Indiana and the Indiana Department of Workforce Development, the Lilly Endowment, and Indiana University.
 With assistance from the Governor’s office, STATS Indiana has added significantly to its databases and its ability to meet researchers’ and policy analysts’ need for better data to inform issues and decisions.

 About the Data

 The data on STATS Indiana are provided by more than 100 federal and state agencies, along with commercial or private data sources.
-The STATS Indiana database powers also powers Hoosiers by the Numbers, the Stats House and dozens of local and regional websites throughout Indiana.
+The STATS Indiana database powers also powers Hoosiers by the Numbers and dozens of local and regional websites throughout Indiana.
 We add value to these data in the form of calculations, graphs, comparisons of time or geography, time series and maps.